-- (a) All exterior lighting installed on sites or buildings within the zone shall be directed away from adjacent sites, roads and public places, except footpath or pedestrian link amenity lighting. - (b) No activity in this zone shall result in a greater than 10 lux spill (horizontal or vertical) of light onto any property within the zone, measured at any point inside the boundary of any adjoining property. - (c) No activity shall result in a greater than 3 lux spill (horizontal or vertical) of light onto any adjoining property which is zoned High iv Retail Activities in the Lakeview sub-zone and the Isle Street sub-zone

-- Density Residential measured at any point more than 2m inside the boundary of the adjoining property. - (d) All roofs of buildings shall be finished or treated so they do not give rise to glare when viewed from any public place or neighbouring property.
+- (a) All exterior lighting installed on sites or buildings within the zone shall be directed away from adjacent sites, roads and public places, except footpath or pedestrian link amenity lighting. - (b) No activity in this zone shall result in a greater than 10 lux spill (horizontal or vertical) of light onto any property within the zone, measured at any point inside the boundary of any adjoining property. - (c) No activity shall result in a greater than 3 lux spill (horizontal or vertical) of light onto any adjoining property which is zoned High Density Residential measured at any point more than 2m inside the boundary of the adjoining property. - (d) All roofs of buildings shall be finished or treated so they do not give rise to glare when viewed from any public place or neighbouring property.

-(i) Retail activities in the Lakeview sub-zone and the Isle Street sub-zone shall not exceed a maximum gross floor area of 400m2 per tenancy.
+iv Retail, licensed premises and commercial office activities in the Lakeview sub-zone and Retail Activities in the Isle Street sub-zone